JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 ## Why did I make this?

-I made this because there was a cluster of milestones reused in a medieval bridge in Aquae Flaviae, 6 of which, tantalisingly, records both the caput viae of the road and the mile number.
+I made this because there was a cluster of milestones reused in a medieval bridge in Aquae Flaviae; 6 of which, tantalisingly, records both the caput viae of the road and the mile number.
 I thought this was definitely enough information for us to have a rough estimate of where they originally stood, so I made this calculator.

 One major design hurdle I encountered while making this calculator was the coastline paradox.
 The more detailed a road asset is, the "longer" it becomes due to all the kinks and bends.
 If we simply convert Roman miles to kms and attempt to plot the milestone at the Xth km of the very detailed Itiner-e based route asset, we would be at the mercy of the coastline paradox.